insaneinthemembrane/Insanecoin-v2/README.md

 <p>An explorer is running here, which I have put up, (but alternative arrangements will be made):</p>

 <p><a href="http://explorer.insanecoin.com:3001/" target="_blank">explorer.insanecoin.com</a></p>

+<p>If the above link does not work use a directlink to: insanecoin.thecryptochat.net</p>

 ----